orallony/AWS/Lab 01 - Launching Amazon EC2 instance.md

 - Assign a fixed public IP address
 - Monitor your instance's performance with CloudWatch

-You’ve just built and managed your first cloud-based Windows server!
+### You’ve just built and managed your first cloud-based Windows server!

-📌 Tip: Remember to stop or terminate your instance if you’re done — AWS charges for running instances that are not in Free Tier.